PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 === Negamax Simplification
 The name "negamax" comes from "negative maximum" and is a simplification of the minimax algorithm.
 Unlike minimax, negamax utilizes the zero-sum nature, so instead of using two functions $F(p)$ and $G(p)$, negamax uses a single function, $F(p)$, but one that is *defined from the perspective of the player to move* to maximize the negative of the opponent's score.
-This removes the need to oscillate between minimizing and maximizing, making the algorithm easier to implement, and as such is often preferred over minimax @marsland[p.5].
+This removes the need to oscillate between minimizing and maximizing, making the algorithm easier to implement, and as such is often preferred over minimax for practical implementations @marsland[p.5].
 Similar to minimax, the game can be defined as a tree where nodes are positions ($p$) and the edges are legal moves ($d$) from position $p$ that lead to successor positions ($p_1, p_2, ... p_d$).

-- *Value Function*: The value function $F(p)$ represents the best value that the *player to move* can guarantee from position $p$, with the assumptoin that both players play optimally.
+- *Value Function*: The value function $F(p)$ represents the best value that the *player to move* can guarantee from position $p$, with the assumption that both players play optimally.

   - If $p$ is a terminal position ($d = 0$): $ F(p) = f(p) $
     where $f(p)$ is an evaluation function that gives the outcome from the perspective of the player to move.